Rapid Application Development

 - Frequent changes are expected during the development process of the project.

-These scenarios are a sample of when RAD will work perfectly, but it is still up to the client and the judgment of available experts to determine if its the best approach to choose for a unique project.
+These scenarios are a sample of when RAD will work perfectly, but it is still up to the client and the judgment of available experts to determine if its the best approach to choose for a unique project for the rapid app.

 RAD is a couple of decades old, but it remains relevant, active, and thriving in the current state of the IT industry which demands faster delivery of software to keep up with the market.
-While there are several alternatives to RAD, such as Waterfall and Lean, it is still one of the top options for clients who like to work with highly-functioning prototypes.
+While there are several alternatives to RAD, such as Waterfall and Lean, it is still one of the top options for clients who like to work with highly-functioning prototypes, including rapid web application development and mobile app prototyping.

 Clients and experienced developers must assess if RAD is the right path for a specific project.
-With this article, we hope to help you with this decision and encourage you to reach out to us for more information.
+With this article, we hope to help you with this decision, selecting appropriate rapid application development life cycle and rapid application development platform. and encourage you to Please reach out to us for more information about rapid application development real life examples.
 We are happy to help!

 Your message is received.
 Svitla's sales manager of your region will contact you to discuss how we could be helpful.